Bey scores 33, leads No. 16 Villanova past Georgetown 80-66

+PHILADELPHIA (AP) — Saddiq Bey was needed to score more to keep Villanova in the hunt to win as tough a Big East conference as it’s been in years.

+Bey gave the Wildcats and coach Jay Wright a glimpse of just how effective he can be from long range.

-PHILADELPHIA (AP) — Saddiq Bey hit eight 3-pointers and scored a career-high 33 points to lead No. 16 Villanova to an 80-66 win over Georgetown on Saturday.
+Bey hit eight 3-pointers and scored a career-high 33 points to lead No. 16 Villanova to an 80-66 win over Georgetown on Saturday.

+“I think every game we take the same approach,” Bey said.
+“Take shots when they’re there.”

-Bey, a 6-foot-8 sophomore forward, hadn’t been much of a 3-pointer shooter this season for the Wildcats (12-3, 3-1 Big East).
+Bey found them against the undermanned Hoyas.
+Bey, a 6-foot-8 sophomore forward, hadn’t been much of a 3-pointer shooter this season for the Wildcats (12-3, 3-1).
 He’d made only 21 and four of those came in a nonconference game against Ohio.

-He shot just 3-for-10 overall in a win this week at Creighton, hardly a sign he was about to bust out with a career game against the Hoyas (11-6, 1-3).
+Bey shot just 3-for-10 overall in a win this week at Creighton, hardly a sign he was about to bust out with a career game against the Hoyas (11-6, 1-3).

+“I know he improved his shooting but I didn’t think he was going to 8 for 10 from 3,” Georgetown coach Patrick Ewing said.
+“Sometimes when you hit your first few shots, the basket looks like an ocean.”

 Left open, and determined to shoot, Bey had a day to remember.
 He carried the Wildcats early as they coasted toward their eighth win in nine games.
 Bey had seven 3s and was 9-for-12 overall from the floor when the Wildcats led 56-49; the rest of the team was a combined 9 of 30.